codecavan/ScholarScraper/README.md

 # Introduction
 Google Scholar data can be a great choice for businesses that specifically want to access quality researched based content available on the internet.

+ScholarScraper

+Welcome to ScholarScraper!
+This Python script is a powerful web scraper tailored to extract detailed information from a Google Scholar profile.
+Unlike other similar tools, ScholarScraper combines the capabilities of BeautifulSoup and Parsel libraries to provide comprehensive data on an author's profile, published articles, citation statistics, and more.

 What this project does:

 1) Existing code for BeautifulSoup